-More than ever before, you hear a lot about autoflowering cannabis seeds.
-Is it a fad or is it really worth the extra money?
-Anyone who has ever scoured the webshops to buy cannabis seeds knows that there are more and more options to choose from.
-Marijuana seeds are no longer the same seeds as 20 years ago, there are a lot of strains on the market and feminized seeds are also being used more often.
-Anyway, autoflowering cannabis seeds, what does that actually mean and is it really worth spending more money on them?
+Nowadays, you hear a lot about Autoflowering Cannabis Seeds.
+Is it a fad or is it worth the extra money?
+In the last 20 years, feminized sees are being used more often.
 We, at The Cannabis Bakehouse, consulted our excellent experts and took a closer look at the phenomenon of auto flowering.

+The flowering process of the autoflowers is completely different than the regular cannabis plants.
 Autoflowering seeds start to flower when the plant has reached a certain stage of development, regardless of the predominant color of the light.
-Growers who grow plants in a tent or indoor space force flowering by putting them on a strict light schedule where they have the lights on for 12 hours and the lights off for 12 hours.
-In this way, the photosynthesis time is accelerated and plants flower faster so that the cultivation time is shortened, which is always beneficial for the yield.
-This is not necessary with autoflowering seeds because they have been genetically manipulated in such a way that the plants will automatically flower when they reach a certain size.
+Autoflowering seeds have been genetically manipulated in such a way that the plants will automatically flower when they reach a certain size.
 The result of this type of growing is that you can harvest in less than 10 weeks because the flowering starts about two to four weeks after pre-growth.

 Although it can vary from strain to strain, autoflowering plants are often smaller than standard cannabis plants.
 As a result, the yield per plant is usually a bit less, but especially with indoor cultivation you can sow new plants more often.
 Especially in our regions, where temperatures often don’t get too high and especially not for long periods, autoflowering seeds are the best choice.
 If you sow them a little too late and we don’t get a long Indian summer, there is a chance that they will not flower in time, especially when grown outdoors, and but rot can occur due to cold and damp weather.
 Another advantage of autoflowering cannabis seeds is that the sativa strains are less high and therefore easier to grow in a tent or indoor space.
 This is less true for Indica strains because those plants usually don’t grow very tall.